llvm/llvm-project/libcxx/docs/Status/Cxx2c.rst

 .. note::

    .. [#note-P2510R3] This paper is applied as DR against C++20.
 (MSVC STL and libstdc++ will do the same.)
-   .. [#note-P2546R5] AIX and Picolib support is not implemented.
+   .. [#note-P2546R5] Picolib support is not implemented.

 .. _issues-status-cxx2c: